dxc-technology/halstack-angular-hal/README.md

 npm install
 ```

-The Assure HAL Angular CDK needs to be linked to the application (from the folder `dist\diaas-angular-cdk-hal`).
+The Halstack HAL Angular CDK needs to be linked to the application (from the folder `dist\diaas-angular-cdk-hal`).
 This one must have been previously built as shown before.

 ```bash
 npm run link-lib